DominicBurkart/SocialNetworkAnalysis/SocialNetworkAnalysis_DEV/README.md

 #Development Branch for the Social Network Analysis package!

-Currently empty with the latest update of the main set of programs! nice!
+Currently: building the backend for my analysis of queer populations.
+Will be integrated into the main package when I'm done testing it!